Altin-Recica/LogisticsSystem-SpringBoot/README.md

-# Logistiek Systeem
+# Logistics System

-Dit project is een logistiek platform, genaamd `Mineral Flow`, ontwikkeld voor de Krystal distributie Groep (KdG).
-Het doel is om hun verouderde systeem voor de distributie van mineralen (zoals gips, ijzererts en cement) te moderniseren.
-De applicatie optimaliseert de volledige materiaalstroom, van de planning en aankomst van vrachtwagens (landzijde) tot de opslag in magazijnen en het laden van schepen voor kopers (waterzijde).
-Het systeem berekent opslagkosten voor leveranciers en commissies op verkopen, en beheert complexe logistieke processen zoals afspraken, wachtrijen en inspecties.
+This project is a logistics platform called `Mineral Flow`, developed for the Krystal Distribution Group (KdG).
+The goal is to modernize their outdated system for distributing minerals (such as gypsum, iron ore, and cement).
+The application optimizes the entire material flow, from planning and truck arrivals (land side) to warehouse storage and loading ships for buyers (water side).
+The system calculates storage costs for suppliers and sales commissions, and manages complex logistics processes such as appointments, queues, and inspections.

-## Kernfunctionaliteiten
+## Key Features

-- **Magazijn Systeem:** Beheert voorraadniveaus, opslagcapaciteit en berekent de dagelijkse facturen (opslagkosten en commissies).
+- **Warehouse System:** Manages inventory levels, storage capacity, and calculates daily invoices (storage costs and commissions).

-- **Landzijde Systeem:** Verwerkt de aankomst van vrachtwagens via een afsprakensysteem en een FIFO-wachtrij.
-Registreert wegingen en beheert de levering aan magazijnen.
-Inclusief een webinterface.
+- **Land Side System:** Processes truck arrivals via an appointment system and a FIFO queue.
+Records weighings and manages deliveries to warehouses.
+Includes a web interface.

-- **Waterzijde Systeem:** Coördineert het laden van schepen op basis van aankooporders (POs).
-Plant en volgt verplichte operaties zoals inspecties (IO) en bunkeren (BO).
+- **Water Side System:** Coordinates ship loading based on purchase orders (POs).
+Plans and tracks mandatory operations such as inspections (IO) and bunkering (BO).

-## Technische Architectuur
+## Technical Architecture

 - **Backend:** Java Spring Boot
-- **Database:** PostgreSQL (met aparte schema's per service: `Land`, `Water`, `Warehouse`)
+- **Database:** PostgreSQL (with separate schemas per service: `Land`, `Water`, `Warehouse`)
-- **Messaging:** RabbitMQ (voor asynchrone communicatie tussen services)
+- **Messaging:** RabbitMQ (for asynchronous communication between services)
-- **Security:** Keycloak (voor authenticatie en autorisatie van de REST endpoints)
+- **Security:** Keycloak (for authentication and authorization of REST endpoints)
-- **Frontend (Landzijde):** Spring MVC met Thymeleaf
+- **Frontend (Land Side):** Spring MVC with Thymeleaf
-- **Infrastructuur:** Docker & Docker Compose
+- **Infrastructure:** Docker & Docker Compose

-## Auteur
+## Author

-**Altin Recica** – Studieproject KDG Hogeschool
+**Altin Recica** – Student Project, KDG University of Applied Sciences